fuse-box/fuse-box/docs/sparky.md

     return await someAsynchronousFunction();
 });
 ```
+to execute the task, run `node fuse foo` and enjoy :)

 ## Execution-flow
 `Sparky` has two modes for executing tasks, `waterfall` and `parallel`. in `waterfall` mode, tasks are executed sequentially based on the order they are defined.
 This is good if you require a task to wait until another task is completed.
 In `parallel` mode tasks are executed asynchronously, meaning they will not depend on each other's completion.